Significance

 Importance To Berry Global and our Stakeholders

-Our commitment to strong corporate governance helps ensure our company is ethical, transparent, and accountable, thereby fostering trust among our internal and external stakeholders by signalling our commitment to responsible business practices.
+Berry Global’s commitment to strong corporate governance helps ensure our company is ethical, transparent, and accountable, thereby fostering trust among our internal and external stakeholders by signaling our commitment to responsible business practices.

 Effective and responsible governance policies, procedures and practices provide the necessary structure to identify and manage environmental, social, financial, legal, operational, reputational and other risks and identify associated opportunities, with an objective to drive effective long-term strategic planning.